 You can also rent an ECV at the Walt Disney World Water Parks, and Disney Springs for (currently) $50, but with a $100 refundable deposit.

 Up to date prices and information can always be found on the Walt Disney World website.

-Renting at the parks on the day is great if it is a last minute decision – as it was for me one year, when I just couldn’t manage another day in pain.
-I could only use the ECV within the park – I wasn’t able to take it to another park – although you can just product your rental receipt at another park, and just pay a deposit again.
-Bare in mind too, that there are only a finite number of scooters at each park, so if they’re all rented out, you are out of luck.
-The cost of rental is also high compared with an offsite company.
+Renting at the parks on the day is great if it is a last-minute decision – as it was for me one year when I just couldn’t manage another day in pain.
+I could only use the ECV within the park – I wasn’t able to take it to another park – although you can just produce your rental receipt at another park, and just pay a deposit again.
+Bear in mind too, that there are only a finite number of scooters at each park, so if they’re all rented out, you are out of luck.
+The cost of the rental is also high compared with an offsite company.

 Buena Vista Rentals have three different types of scooters:

 - Standard (up to 325lbs / 23 stone)

 - Maxima (up to 500lbs / 35.5 stone)

 - Portable (up to 325lbs / 23 stone)